mmastrac/clitest/doc/src/control-structures.md

 # Control Structures

-clitest provides several control structures to help you write complex test scenarios.
+`clitest` provides several control structures to help you write complex test scenarios.

+## Quoting

+Note that internal commands and control structures follow shell-style syntax, so quoting is significant.

+Single quotes (`'`) preserve the literal value of every character within the quotes.
+No characters inside single quotes have special meaning.

+Double quotes (`"`) preserve the literal value of most characters, but still allow for variable expansion (e.g., `$VAR` or `${VAR}`).

+Backslashes (`\`) can be used to escape the next character, preserving its literal meaning.
+This works both inside double quotes and unquoted text.

 ## For Loops